 The class will randomly be divided into groups and scheduled to sequentially rotate through simulated patient encounters.
-The student will review the chart information, conduct a patient interview, perform a physical examination, perform any treatment maneuvers, give (age/gender/race) appropriate health promotion information, review findings with the patient, and answer any patient questions or concerns.
+The student will review the chart information, conduct a patient interview, perform a physical examination, perform OMT if indicated, give (age/gender/race) appropriate health promotion information, review findings with the patient, and answer any patient questions or concerns.
 At the end of each encounter, the student will leave the room, and report to the "SOAP Note Writing Station".
-All SOAP notes (for proper credit) must be generated and stored on the assigned computer.
-The student will document information gathered during the patient history and physical examination, develop a "most to least likely" differential diagnosis (at least three is recommended) and propose a treatment plan.
+The student will document information gathered during the patient history and physical examination, develop a "most to least likely" differential diagnosis (at least five is recommended) and propose a treatment plan.